ErikBird/OpenReviewCrawler/README.md

 The binary variable `skip_pdf_download` determines if the pdfs will be downloaded.

+The binary variable `threaded_download` if the pdfs will be downloaded as threads.
+This increases the speed of the download significantly.
+However, this feature is developed to run robustly on linux machines.
+We advise Windows and OSX Users to switch it off.

 <a name="output"></a>
 ## Output
 The program goes over the venues by year, download the PDFs for the revisions and output a dictionary of the data.